varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

       Lists the defined backends including health state.

 backend.set_health matcher state
-      Sets the health state on a specific backend.
+      Sets the health state on a specific backend, overriding the state determined by a probe.
 This is useful if you want to take a certain backend out of circulation.

+      *state* can be 'auto', 'sick' or 'healthy'.

 ban   *field operator argument* [&& field operator argument [...]]
       Immediately invalidate all documents matching the ban